 As a result of the open character of foreign trade, which is for example equal to almost 50 % of South Africa's gross domestic product, foreign powers can be expected to exert an influence on labour relations in this country.
 Both the Sullivan Code and the present debate on disinvestment are clear examples of such influence.
 International contact is increasing, not only at managerial level, but also at the level of the organized trade union movement (as for example with the International Trade Secretariat).
-Despite the usefulness of contacts of this nature, particularly as far as the exchange of skills is concerned, it is well-known that solutions that are successful in one country do not necessarily yield positive results in another - for the simple reason that circumstances differ from one country to another.
-Although it is at this stage difficult to determine the precise effect that international forces will have on intergroup relations in South Africa, it is quite clear that an effect of some kind can be expected.
+Despite the usefulness of contacts of this nature, particularly as far as the exchange of skills is concerned, it is wellknown that solutions that are successful in one country do not necessarily yield positive results in another - for the simple reason that circumstances differ from one country to another.
+Although it is at this stage difficult to determine the Regardless of other considerations, the economy and labour can only play a constructive role if the economy continues to grow.
+A constructive urbanization policy is also needed.
+The mobility of African labourers must no longer be artificially inhibited, and the integrated nature of the South African economy must be accepted in any ordering of intergroup relations.